mmistakes/minimal-mistakes/_posts/2019-06-07-make-a-great-product-out-of-your-product-proposal.md

 #### 5.2 Existing data sources

-*As part of the initial engagement, a definition and analysis will be done on the existing state of data sources based on variables such as centralization, accessibility, performance, structure, and more.
-This will be achieved through `<e.g., a “data maturity assessment” (DMA), developed by `[TDWI](https://tdwi.org/pages/maturity-model/big-data-maturity-model-assessment-tool.aspx)`>` and as a result will signal on the current gaps and opportunities.*
+*We will study aspects of existing data sources such as centralization, accessibility, performance, structure, and more.
+This will be achieved through `<e.g., a “data maturity assessment” (DMA)>` developed by `<e.g.,`[TDWI](https://tdwi.org/pages/maturity-model/big-data-maturity-model-assessment-tool.aspx)`>`.
+This foundational exercise will give us an understanding of the current gaps and opportunities.*

 #### 5.3 New data sources

-*Following the analysis of existing data sources, a proposal and plan will be developed which will focus on connecting and structuring the existing data sources and also extending and implementing new data sources that are required to enable the development of the proposed solutions.*
+*Following the analysis of existing data sources, we will develop a plan to connect, structure, and extend to new data sources that are required.*

-*Based on the data maturity assessment, we can easily identify where gaps lie and how to address those.
-The major goal is to improve on `<e.g., current base line>` and extend the level of data centralization, integration and having more insightful data.
-As a relevant example here - `<e.g., dwell times of trucks need further insight and data infrastructure>` to allow for `<e.g., real-time optimizations to be done in real time to increase asset utilization>`.*

 ## 6. Cost estimates